DRDC-RDDC/pyMassEvac/paper/paper.md

 Changes in such parameters from baseline values may reflect a variety of real-world events, such as:

-- the reduction in the arrival time of the initial transport vehicle may reflect the pre-positioning of vehicles during a season;
+- the reduction in the arrival time of the initial transport vehicle may reflect the pre-positioning of vehicles during the summer season;
-- the reduction in the distance between the evacuation and FOL may reflect the building a new aerodrome; and
+- the reduction in the distance between the evacuation site and FOL may reflect the building a new aerodrome; and
 - the decrease in the rate at which an individual's medical condition worsens may reflect the use of improved medical kit.